The Red and Black March

 Program Note

-However, a copy –perhaps the only in existence- was found on eBay in 2007 by Lloyd Winstead, associate director of the University's Wilson Center for Humanities and Arts, while searching for old college songbooks for a dissertation.
+Incredibly, a copy - perhaps the only one in existence - was found on eBay in 2007 by Lloyd Winstead, associate director of the University's Wilson Center for Humanities and Arts and former Redcoat Band member, while searching for old college songbooks for a dissertation.
 The seller, a woman who owned a music store in North Dakota, was unsure of how she acquired the music but mentioned she might have purchased it while on a trip to the South.

-The march was originally written for piano, and was orchestrated and edited for winds by Nikk Pilato, while serving as Assistant Director of Bands at the University of Georgia’s Hugh Hodgson School of Music.
-In addition to orchestrating the melodies and harmonies, references to other important school songs were also added, such as the second repetition of the first strain (the UGA Alma Mater) and the obbligato (Glory, Glory to Old Georgia) featured in the final strain.
+The original 4-page piano score resides on UGA’s campus at the Hargrett Library for rare and historic documents.
+In 2008, the march was orchestrated and edited for wind ensemble by Nikk Pilato, while serving on faculty at the University of Georgia’s Hugh Hodgson School of Music.
+In addition to orchestrating the melodies and harmonies, references to other school songs were added to the march, such as the second repetition of the first strain (the UGA Alma Mater) and the obbligato (Glory, Glory to Old Georgia) featured in the final strain

-However, a copy –perhaps the only in existence- was found on eBay in 2007 by Lloyd Winstead, associate director of the University's Wilson Center for Humanities and Arts, while searching for old college songbooks for a dissertation.
+Incredibly, a copy - perhaps the only one in existence - was found on eBay in 2007 by Lloyd Winstead, associate director of the University's Wilson Center for Humanities and Arts and former Redcoat Band member, while searching for old college songbooks for a dissertation.
 The seller, a woman who owned a music store in North Dakota, was unsure of how she acquired the music but mentioned she might have purchased it while on a trip to the South.

-The march was originally written for piano, and was orchestrated and edited for winds by Nikk Pilato, while serving as Assistant Director of Bands at the University of Georgia’s Hugh Hodgson School of Music.
-In addition to orchestrating the melodies and harmonies, references to other important school songs were also added, such as the second repetition of the first strain (the UGA Alma Mater) and the obbligato (Glory, Glory to Old Georgia) featured in the final strain.
+The original 4-page piano score resides on UGA’s campus at the Hargrett Library for rare and historic documents.
+In 2008, the march was orchestrated and edited for wind ensemble by Nikk Pilato, while serving on faculty at the University of Georgia’s Hugh Hodgson School of Music.
+In addition to orchestrating the melodies and harmonies, references to other school songs were added to the march, such as the second repetition of the first strain (the UGA Alma Mater) and the obbligato (Glory, Glory to Old Georgia) featured in the final strain